Selma Blair's Feathered Pixie Haircut Is An Homage To Her Most Iconic Role

 Advertisement

-This particular pixie was styled and colored by celebrity hairstylist Chris McMillian, who shared the same photo to his own Instagram, describing the actress as "a hairdresser's dream come true."
-The feathered pixie cut, complete with rich brunette color and a side-swept bang, has to be our favorite look that Blair has worn to date.
+This particular pixie was styled and coloured by celebrity hairstylist Chris McMillian, who shared the same photo to his own Instagram, describing the actress as "a hairdresser's dream come true."
+The feathered pixie cut, complete with rich brunette colour and a side-swept bang, has to be our favourite look that Blair has worn to date.

 The star's Instagram caption closed with the admission that she plans to watch the original Legally Blonde with her son this week (provided "he will sit still").
 Between the news of another sequel and this Vivienne Kensington throwback, we might just have to rewatch ourselves... and maybe plan a haircut, too.